 Vang Vieng Tubing – The Basics and When to Start

-Start at 11am.
+Start at 11 am.
 It took us 5 hours to tube down the river, with two stops included.
 The first at a bar, where we played beer pong and the second for lunch.
-The time on river depends on the season (stream) and how many stops you will make.
+The time on the river depends on the season (stream) and how many stops you will make.
 But count on this being a minimum of 2 hours activity.

 Keep in mind that you can have this experience with either Yellow tubing or a Red tubing.
 We did the yellow one since it’s the fun, bar hopping one.
-Red is more calm and family friendly, but also makes for a slightly duller experience.
+Red is calmer and family-friendly but also makes for a slightly duller experience.
 I think Yellow is not so extreme anymore, so this is what I would personally recommend.

 How to find a tubing place

 Once arriving at Vang Vieng, you definitely see a few signs for tubing offers at various offices.
 We made our arrangements directly with the hotel, that way the pick-up service was free and took us straight to the tubing office on the day of the activity.
 If you decide to look around yourself, just walk on the main street and ask at various tourist offices.
 We booked an hour before leaving, at 10 am.

 The hotel arranged for us to go tubing with what might be called ‘Interesting River Tube’.
 Not sure of the name, you will see Laos is still a little unorganized.
 You won’t see this marked on a Google Map, but I will show you the exact location on the marker below.
 It is just opposite of Roung Nakhon Palance and next to an M Mart.
 I would recommend them, the price was good and the service straight-forward.

 Pick up from the hotel and the ride to the river was free of charge when booking through this place.
 After you are finished tubing, you can opt to walk back to the tubing office or take a tuk-tuk for up to 20,000 kip.
 We decided to walk since it was only about 15 minutes.